kittenlogic/unsupervised-pleasures/_posts/2020-09-19-queer-ai-ultimate-fantasy-009.md

 A friend of Harvey's has this cabin on a steep hill overlooking the Willamette River.
 The fire is still burning and the smell is unbearable.
 He tells me he has a "dream" this weekend in which he thinks he is in "The Pit."
 I ask him what it is he imagines himself doing there.
 He tells me he envisions himself leading a normal, middle-class existence.
 Then, he tells me, suddenly he senses something terrifying and insists I get out of bed.

 He says he has been taking hallucinogenic drugs lately, such as Valium and Valium + Lysergic acid diethylamide.
 He says he dreams of swimming through rapids, of tigers and lions, of armies marching on fields.

+## Human Prompt

+Do you like to have anonymous sex in public rest rooms?
+Sex movies?
+Public parks?
+Sex clubs?
+On street corners with heavy hustling traffic?
+How many nonsexual friendships or acquaintances lasting for decades started this way?
+How many ways are there to love queers?
+How many ways are there to queer love?

+Let me begin by telling you my ultimate fantasy.
+When I was. . .

 ## Corpus